lambda-feedback/user-documentation/docs/advanced/evaluation_functions/local.md

 Evaluation functions are developed and tested locally **without** the base-image server: you call your function directly and run its test suite.
-The full container — your function behind the [Shimmy](https://github.com/lambda-feedback/shimmy) base layer — is exercised by CI and in deployment, not as part of the local loop.
+The full container — your function behind the [Shimmy](https://github.com/lambda-feedback/shimmy) base layer — is normally exercised by CI and in deployment, but you can also [build and run it locally](#testing-against-the-container) to check the real HTTP API before pushing.

 !!! info "This page is about Python functions"
     It covers functions built from the current